ufal/ParlaStats/documentation/ProgDoc.md

                 - `country_code` - A code of the country of which the data is being extracted.
         - **`__process_example_queries()`**
             - This method is no longer used.
-            - It iterates thorught the `query_file` executing the debugging queries and printingtheir results.
+            - It iterates through the `query_file` executing the debugging queries and printing their results.
         - **`__initialize_database()`**
             - Method which creates the tables within database if the `--create_tables` flag is set.
             - Uses the `DatabaseCommunication.DatabaseTableCreator` to do so.